Time feels like it passes all too quickly. I’ve heard this happens even more when you have young children at home.

 Doing things yourself has become very popular these days, so why not give it a try if you have a good camera with a delay setting and a tripod to allow you to be in the shot instead of behind the camera.
 While purchasing this equipment can be pricey if you don’t already own it, you could also ask several of your friends or family members if you can borrow what’s needed from them.
+You can also try renting equipment from Pittsburgh Lens Rentals.
 This is a simple way to keep from shelling out a lot of money for a professional shoot.

 Another DIY-type idea is to seek out a friend or family member who is just getting started as a photographer.
 They are likely looking for people to pose for them so they can gain experience behind the camera.
 You may find that using an amateur photographer results in great pictures for free, or at least very cheap.
 This is how I got cheap engagement pictures when I was in college.
 I used a family friend to shoot my photos.
 I paid her in cash and took her out to dinner.
 It was a win-win as she was able to use those photos to book more engagement sessions that paid.